Efficient Estimation for Staggered Rollout Designs: Introduction

 We then derive the most efficient estimator in this class.
 The optimal coefficient $\beta^*$ depends on covariances between the potential outcomes over time, and thus the estimators previously proposed in the literature will only be efficient for special covariance structures.
 Although the covariances of the potential outcomes are generally not known ex ante, one can estimate a ``plug-in'' version of the efficient estimator that replaces the ``oracle'' coefficient $\beta^*$ with a sample analog $\betahat^*$.
 We show that the plug-in efficient estimator is asymptotically unbiased and as efficient as the oracle estimator under large population asymptotics similar to those in \citet{lin_agnostic_2013} and \citet{li_general_2017} for covariate adjustment in cross-sectional experiments.

 Our results suggest two complementary approaches to inference.
-First, we show that the plug-in efficient estimator is asymptotically normally distributed in large populations, which allows for asymptotically valid confidence intervals of the familiar form $\thetahat_{\betahat^*} \pm 1.96 \widehat{se}$.\footnote{As is common in finite-population settings, the covariance estimate may be conservative if there are heterogeneous treatment effects.} Second, an appealing feature of our (quasi-) random treatment timing framework is that it permits us to construct Fisher randomization tests (FRTs), also known as permutation tests.
+First, we show that the plug-in efficient estimator is asymptotically normally distributed in large populations, which allows for asymptotically valid confidence intervals of the familiar form $\thetahat_{\betahat^*} \pm 1.96 \widehat{se}$.\footnote{As is common in finite-population settings, the covariance estimate may be conservative if there are heterogeneous treatment effects.} Second, an appealing feature of our (quasi-)random treatment timing framework is that it permits us to construct Fisher randomization tests (FRTs), also known as permutation tests.
 Following \citet{wu_randomization_2020} and \citet{zhao_covariate-adjusted_2020} for cross-sectional randomized experiments, we consider FRTs based on a studentized version of our efficient estimator.
 These FRTs have the dual advantages that they are finite-sample exact under the sharp null of no treatment effects, and asymptotically valid for the weak null of no average effects.
-In a Monte Carlo study calibrated to our application, we find that both the $t$-based and FRT-based approaches yield reliable inference, and CIs based on the plug-in efficient estimator are substantially shorter than those for the procedures of \citet{callaway_difference--differences_2020}, \citet{sun_estimating_2020}, and \citet{de_chaisemartin_two-way_2020}.\footnote{The R package \texttt{staggered} allows for easy implementation of the plug-in efficient estimator, available at \href{https://github.com/jonathandroth/staggered}{https://github.com/jonathandroth/staggered}.}
+In a Monte Carlo study calibrated to our application, we find that both the $t$-based and FRT-based approaches yield reliable inference, and CIs based on the plug-in efficient estimator are substantially shorter than those for the procedures of \citet{callaway_difference--differences_2020}, \citet{sun_estimating_2020}, and \citet{de_chaisemartin_two-way_2020}.\footnote{The \texttt{staggered} R and Stata packages allow for easy implementation of the plug-in efficient estimator; see \href{https://github.com/jonathandroth/staggered}{https://github.com/jonathandroth/staggered} and \href{https://github.com/mcaceresb/stata-staggered}{https://github.com/mcaceresb/stata-staggered}, respectively.}